-Coupled with the drive to pervasive computing and the accompanying proliferation of devices and infrastructure necessary to support it, is a recognition in CSCW that much of the work in an office is done in informal interactions.
-Many of these informal interactions take place here and there, like in a hallway, but just as often they are in a meeting room or an office.
+A particular challenge is that visitors are, almost by definition, mobile.
+They often do not have the option of being at a desktop, yet they are not that different from the workers they are visiting.
+There is a growing recognition in the CSCW community that much of the work in an office is done in informal interactions.
+Many of these informal interactions take place spontaneously, such as in a hallway, but just as often they are in a meeting room or an office, sometimes on the fringes of more formal activities.
 Many of these interactions end with the participants going off to look up information or ask others for information.
 This is partially because they may not have ready access to the information they need where they are.
-It may also be because the methods for interacting with computers, where the information is available, is not conducive to continuing the kind of discussion they are in.
-That is, asking for the information they need would get in the way of the task in which they are currently engaged.
+It may also be because the methods for interacting with computers where the information is available is not conducive to continuing the kind of discussion in which they are engaged.
+That is, asking for the information they need would get in the way of their current task.